-Updated June 2021.
-The National Minimum Wage (NMW) and National Living Wage (NLW) are the minimum amount of pay a worker should receive, based upon certain criteria.
+The National Minimum Wage (NMW) and National Living Wage (NLW) are the minimum amount of pay a worker should receive in the UK, based on certain criteria.
+In this blog, we'll cover what these terms mean and who's eligible.

 Confusingly, the NLW was simply a renaming of the NMW and not truly linked to the cost of living.